artunit/identSim/README.md

 test100/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-lu_gbia0412575b_itemimage_singh.hocr
 test100/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-lu_gbia0412575b_itemimage_wolf.hocr
 ```
-You can skip the OCR step and do this separately (using parallel for example) by using the _s_ switch:
+You can skip the OCR step and do this separately (using parallel for example:
+_find test100 -name '*.jpg' | parallel -j4 tesseract {} {.} hocr_) by using the _s_ switch:
 ```
 python labelProc.py -f test100 -s
 ```
+The script is for convenience, all of the above can be done with parallel.
+The HOCR option in Tesseract
-We use the HOCR option in Tesseract in order to get the probability numbers for OCR accuracy.
+is used in order to get the probability numbers for OCR accuracy.
-The second python script combines the HOCR results into one document and creates a text verion:
+The second python script combines the HOCR results into one document based on the probability numbers and creates
+a single combined text verion:
 ```
 python mergeHocr.py -f test100
 ```